PainAuBrett/INF20010/Concurrency and Data Consistency/Concurrency and Data Consistency.md

 UPDATE employees SET salary = salary + 10000 WHERE employee_id = 123;
 COMMIT;

 --In this example, suppose the two transactions happen at the same time, transaction 1 only read the unupdated data before transaction 2.
 This is done via shared locks and other mechanisms.
---This will effectively eliminate fuzzy read and dirty read, however, phantom read where DELETE or INSERT statements involve is still a problem.
+--This will effectively eliminate fuzzy read and dirty read, however, phantomread where DELETE or INSERT statements involve is still a problem.
 ```
 - **Serializable**: is the highest level of isolation, in which transactions are completely isolated from each other.
 This level provides the strongest guarantees of consistency and accuracy at the expense of lower concurrency.